-Potential Conflicts of Interest Risk-Allocation of Investment Opportunities
+Potential Conflicts of Interest Risk-Allocation of Investment Opportunities the Fund.

-The Investment Manager and its affiliates are involved worldwide with a broad spectrum of financial services and asset management activities and may engage in the ordinary course of business in activities in which interests or the interests of clients may conflict with those of the Fund.
 The Investment Manager may provide investment management services to other funds and discretionary managed accounts that follow an investment program similar to that of the Fund.
 Subject to the requirements of the 1940 Act, the Investment Manager intends to engage in such activities and may receive compensation from third parties for its services.
 The results of the Fund's investment activities may differ from those of the Fund's affiliates, or another account managed by the Investment Manager or its affiliates, and it is possible that the Fund could sustain losses during periods in which one or more of the Fund's affiliates and/or other accounts managed by the Investment Manager or its affiliates, including proprietary accounts, achieve profits on their trading.